-Even with this overwhelming evidence against authenticity, there are several scholars willing to accept the story as authentic, but that it remained outside the canon until the fourth century.
-Burge offers several reasons that might have lead to the suppression of the story as an authentic Jesus story: The ethics of early Christianity took very seriously the demand for perfection (as expressed in Ephesians 4:17-24, for example, cf. The Didache).
+Even with this overwhelming evidence against authenticity of the story about the woman caught in adultery, there are several scholars willing to accept the story as authentic, but that it remained outside the canon until the fourth century.
+Burge offers several reasons that might have lead to the suppression of the story as an authentic Jesus story.
+The ethics of early Christianity took very seriously the demand for perfection (as expressed in Ephesians 4:17-24, for example, cf. The Didache).
 Sexual sin was even more severely disciplined in the early church.
 This is most likely a reaction to the particular sexual excess of the Roman world.
 Burge cites the text of the Acts of Paul, an apocryphal book written well into the Christian era, as an example of how strong attitudes were concerning sexual immorality.

-N. T. Wright suggests that the story became associated with the beginning of John 8 to explain the harsh critique of the Judeans later in chapter 8.
-The woman is used by these teachers and scribes to try and trap Jesus into either dismissing a clear teaching of the Law and forgiving adultery or contradicting his usual practice of forgiveness.
-Wright, John for Everyone, Part 1, 112).
+N. T. Wright suggests the story became associated with the beginning of John 8 to explain the harsh critique of the Judeans later in chapter 8.
+The woman is used by these teachers and scribes to try and trap Jesus into either dismissing a clear teaching of the Law and forgiving adultery or contradicting his usual practice of forgiveness (Wright, John for Everyone, Part 1, 112).
 This is as good a reason as any for the association of the story with John, although there is little evidence for the suggestion.

-I think that the story is consistent with the description of Jesus in Gospels, but especially in John’s gospel.
+I think the story is consistent with the description of Jesus in Gospels, but especially in John’s gospel.
 Jesus talked with the woman at the well in John 4.
 Even though she was in an adulterous relationship he offered her “living water” and forgiveness.
 There is nothing this story which strikes me as out of character for Jesus and the story does explain a shift in John’s gospel toward an intentionally hostile conflict between Jesus and the Judeans.